Frank Reys: Shelley Reys AO

-Frank Reys is the father of Shelley Reys, who became a director of Reconciliation Australia, a forceful advocate for Aboriginal rights, and a prominent voice on reconciliation.
+Frank Reys is the father of Shelley Reys, who became a director of Reconciliation Australia, an advocate for Aboriginal rights, and a prominent voice on reconciliation.
 She was the inaugural Chair of Reconciliation Australia and Board Director for ten years (2001–2011) during which time she supported Parliament's apology to 'The Stolen Generations' and launched the first Reconciliation Action Plan (RAP).
-She continues to drive courageous conversations on the nation's journey towards a reconciled nation.
+She continues to drive conversations on the nation's journey towards a reconciled nation.

 In 2004 Shelley was invited to address the Board of the National Australia Day Council (NADC) to propose an Indigenous-inclusive way of marking Australia Day, the date of which represents the anniversary of British colonisation.
 As a result of her recommendations, Australia Day 2005 was officially launched during a sunrise ceremony at Uluru and Shelley was appointed Board member and Vice-Chairman of the NADC for ten years (2004–2014).
 She led national conversations about how one considers Indigeneity in the context of being Australian, and how the nation celebrates Australia Day on a local, state and national level.

-Shelley's pro bono life goes beyond that of the above.
-She has placed a First Nations lens over the work of many prominent organisations including The Fred Hollows Foundation (Vice Chairman 2003–2008), KPMG Australia (Board Director 2022–2023), Career Trackers (Board Director 2012–2013), National Centre of Indigenous Excellence (Chair, 2013–2014), YWCA of Sydney (Board Director, 2001–2004), The Parole Board of NSW (Board member 2003–2009) and Koori Radio (inaugural Board Director, 1995–1998).
+Shelley has placed a First Nations lens over the work of many prominent organisations including The Fred Hollows Foundation (Vice Chairman 2003–2008), KPMG Australia (Board Director 2022–2023), Career Trackers (Board Director 2012–2013), National Centre of Indigenous Excellence (Chair, 2013–2014), YWCA of Sydney (Board Director, 2001–2004), The Parole Board of NSW (Board member 2003–2009) and Koori Radio (inaugural Board Director, 1995–1998).